K9173A/ProductCatalog/README.md

 ### Deployment on Heroku

+Note!
+Heroku requires `requirements.txt` in the root directory even if we have separate files for development and production environment.
+Hence, we need `requirements.txt` to point to the right file (`requirements/production-heroku.txt`) if we want build to succeed.

 * Install Heroku: `sudo snap install heroku --classic`.
 * Login: `heroku login`.
 * Clone the repo: `git clone https://github.com/K9173A/ProductCatalog`.